isabella232/asset-compute.nl-NL/help/develop-custom-application.md

    ◯ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
    ```

-1. Selecteer desgevraagd `Which type of sample actions do you want to create?`het volgende `Adobe Asset Compute Worker`:
+1. Selecteer `Which type of sample actions do you want to create?` wanneer hierom wordt gevraagd:`Adobe Asset Compute Worker`

    ```bash
    ?
 Which type of sample actions do you want to create?